esugarx/cloudflare-workers-speedtest/README.md

 # cloudflare-workers-speedtest

-Creating a test site using cloudflare workers
+A simple speedtest for cloudflare workers

+# Usage

+copy the code in _worker.js to cloudflare workers